bhelx/below-c-level/content/time-and-place.md

 ## Next Meeting

-Our next meeting is Tuesday, November 7th.
+Our next meeting is Tuesday, December 5th.

 ## Location